Erna Villmer

-Erna Villmer (also Willmer; 1 March 1889 Tallinn – 16 June 1965 Tallinn) was an Estonian actress.
+Erna Villmer (also Willmer; 1 March 1889 – 16 June 1965) was an Estonian actress.

 Early life

-Erna Villmer was born in 1889 on February 17 in Tallinn.
+Erna Villmer was born on 17 February 1889 in Tallinn.
 Father Juhan Villmer was from Paldisk, mother Anette Krusbach was from Tallinn.
 At the age of 7, she started attending the High School for Girls in the city.

-The first personal gaming experience, or the explosion of inspiration that Erna Villmer later remembers, was born in a German language class, when she had to read a poem.
-Something in her voice, expression or gesture deserved the admiration of the whole class and the teacher made a complimentary comment.
+The first personal gaming experience, or the inspiration that Erna Villmer later remembers, was sparked in a German language class when she had to read a poem.
+Something in her voice, expression, or gesture deserved the admiration of the whole class, and the teacher made a complimentary comment.
 After that remark from the teacher, she admitted to his mother that she wanted to become an actor.
-The mother then said that an actor must have a beautiful face and first of all a beautiful figure.
+The mother then said that an actor must have a beautiful face and, first of all, a beautiful figure.
 The profession of an actor was then considered extremely inappropriate.

-1907-1910 she studied at Moscow Art Theatre, but she didn't finish the school.
+From 1907 to 1910, she studied at Moscow Art Theatre, but she didn't finish school.

-(1910-1914) First roles and gameplay
+Early career

 From 1910 until 1914 she worked at Estonia Theatre.

-Villmeri was seen as a talent, a new star in the Estonian troupe, she developed into a leading actress alongside Paul Pinna and Altermann.
-Reviewers appreciated his novel acting style - subtle, psychological portrayal of parts, inner acting technique, they enjoyed the elaborateness of the roles, the ability to draw out details, but the viewers were most moved by her soulful and emotionally natural acting.
-A separate theme in Villmeri's acting is her oversensitivity and emotionality, which at the best moment gave powerful internal charges to an outwardly meager performance, but in the worst cases turned into a "watery" emotional play - there was no acting and the actress disappeared in a flood of emotions.
-Villmer considered it a shortcoming that she couldn't laugh on stage, her nature lacked joy, which was caused by the poverty of joy from her childhood.
+Villmer was seen as a talent, a new star in the Estonian troupe; she developed into a leading actress alongside Paul Pinna and Altermann.
+Reviewers appreciated her novel acting style - a subtle, psychological portrayal of parts, inner acting technique.
+They enjoyed the elaborateness of the roles, the ability to draw out details, but the viewers were most moved by her soulful and emotionally natural acting.
+A separate theme in Villmer's acting is her oversensitivity and emotionality, which, at its best, gave powerful internal charges to an outwardly meager performance, but in the worst cases, turned into a "watery" emotional play - there was no acting, and the actress disappeared in a flood of emotions.
+Villmer considered it a shortcoming that she couldn't laugh on stage; her nature lacked joy, which was a result of the poverty of joy from her childhood.